Everything on this page will become a problem the moment you do it correctly.

 Time in nature works the same way.
 Not because nature is spiritual.
 Because it is full of specific, immediate, unrepeatable sensory events that have nothing to do with the story the mind is telling itself.

 Moving through an unfamiliar environment works the same way.
 A bus window.
 A new street.
 Anywhere the visual field keeps presenting things the story has no file for.
-The eye finds something specific and the narrative briefly loses its grip — not because you tried to be present but because you were pointed outward at something genuinely new.
+The eye finds something specific and the narrative briefly loses its grip.
+Not because you tried to be present.
+Because you were pointed outward at something genuinely new.
 The realizations that arrive on buses arrive then precisely because the executor wasn't invited.
 The guard was watching the street.

 Rhythm